To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass provides discount code which admits 2 people to general museum admission at a reduced fee of $12 per person.
 Youth 16 and under receive free admission.

-Admission to Yin Yu Tang, the Chinese House, and special ticketed exhibitions require the pass holder to pay a separate fee.
+Timed ticked to Yin Yu Tang, the Chinese Home are included with museum admission and may be selected as part of the online checkout process.
+Admission to special ticketed exhibitions require the pass holder to pay a separate fee.

 Once you receive your promo code via email, visit pem.org/tickets reserve passes online or call the PEM reservation line at 978-542-1511 to purchase your admission..